 This stew recipe is loosely based on the French peasant dish, Boeuf Bourguignon, the principal difference being that the wine used is Australian.
 It is made using shin of beef which is often a hugely under-rated cut of beef.
 Cooked long and slow, however, the flavour imparted by shin of beef is fantastic.

-¾ lb shin of beef
+- 3/4 pound shin of beef

-2 pints fresh beef stock
+- 2 pints fresh beef stock

-- 1/2 bottle medium or full bodied red wine (Shiraz used in this recipe)
+- 1/2 bottle medium or full-bodied red wine (Shiraz used in this recipe)

 - 1/2 white onion

-4 Chantenay carrots
+- 4 Chantenay carrots

-6 button mushrooms
+- 6 button mushrooms

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-Parsley for garnish
+- Parsley for garnish

 - Wash the carrots and wipe the mushrooms.
 There is no need to peel or chop these small, sweet carrots.
 Simply trim off the top and tail and add to the pot along with the whole mushrooms.

-When the stew liquid begins to boil, reduce the heat and simmer for two to two and a half hours, until the gravy is deliciously thick and luscious and the beef is tender.
+- When the stew liquid begins to boil, reduce the heat and simmer for two to two and a half hours, until the gravy is deliciously thick and luscious and the beef is tender.

-Fresh bread makes an excellent accompaniment to this stew but why not try toasting slices of French stick and rubbing it with freshly crushed garlic?
+Fresh bread makes an excellent accompaniment to this stew, but why not try toasting slices of French stick and rubbing it with freshly crushed garlic?
 Serve on a side plate, garnished with more freshly chopped parsley.

-Beef Steak and Kidney Stew with HP Sauce and Puff Pastry
+Beefsteak and Kidney Stew with HP Sauce and Puff Pastry